Our Guide to Buying a New Construction Condo Project in Hawaii in 2023

 9. Warranty Items

-After the general contractor comes in to repair the items you discovered in the initial inspection, you don't really have the right to bring up cosemetic issues to the developer.
+After the general contractor comes in to repair the items you discovered in the initial inspection, you don't really have the right to bring up cosmetic issues to the developer.
 If you happen to find an issue after moving in you can try to bring it up with the contractor but it's not guaranteed it'll get taken care of.
-The appliances in the unit come with a one year manfacturer warranty (in most cases) and other items throughout the unit and the building carry a warranty that varies from developer to developer.
-In most cases, if there are issues that affect multiple units like a faulty faucet the developer will do the right thing and replace it.
+The appliances in the unit come with a one-year manufacturer's warranty (in most cases) and other items throughout the unit and the building carry a warranty that varies from developer to developer.
+In most cases, if there are issues that affect multiple units like a faulty faucet, the developer will do the right thing and replace it.
 Things do get messy with these large projects when there are defects in the building and the developer doesn't take responsibility.
 These issues can't always be avoided and it's part of living in a large condo project.

-I hope you all learned a lot from this guide.
-The best think you can do for yourself is to work with an agent that has been through this process before and knows what to expect along the way.
+I hope you learned a lot from this guide.
+The best thing you can do for yourself is to work with an agent that has been through this process before and knows what to expect along the way.
 My team and I have helped many buyers purchase in almost every single new project in Honolulu in the last 10 years.
 We know each project very well and can help consult with you every step of the way.

 FAQs